SallakImane/gestion-admin/README.md

 		        For ip Address : ifconfig
 		        For MAC Address : cat /sys/class/net/enp0s3/address
 		Step 4 : Reserve the IP address in a Huawei HG8245H Router, so after connected click LAN->DHCP static ip configuration , and enter ip Address and Mac Address.
-		Step 5 : Finally, to access ubuntu server according to my post you can connect as root with cmd, using the following command : `ssh root@your_server_ip`.
+		Step 5 : To access ubuntu server according to my post you can connect as root with cmd, using the following command : `ssh root@your_server_ip`.
+		Step 6 : Finally, Configure a Static IP Address in Ubuntu 18.04 Server

 + [**Open Class Room Install VmWare and linux**](https://openclassrooms.com/fr/courses/43538-reprenez-le-controle-a-laide-de-linux/37630-installez-linux-dans-une-machine-virtuelle)